Ayushmaan001/pkp-docs/dev/documentation/3.3/en/resources.md

 A CLI tool is available to remove locale keys.
 This can be useful when a locale key is no longer used and needs to be removed from every locale.

-From the rood directory of an application, run:
+From the root directory of an application, run:

 ```
 php tools/removeLocaleKey.php example.locale.key